 str_format(format, value1, value2, value3, ...)

-format: a string.
-Braces ({}) are used as placeholders.
-Example: "part1: {}, part2: {}".
+format: a string that uses curly braces ({}) as placeholders, such as "part1: {}, part2: {}".

 str_format("part1: {}, part2: {}", `col1`, `col2`).
-In this example, if the value of col1 is ab and the value of col2 is 12, "part1: ab, part2: 12" is returned.
+If col1="ab" and col2="12", "part1: ab, part2: 12" is returned.

 str_replace(original, oldStr, newStr, count)

-original: the original string.
+original: the original string

-oldStr: the string to be replaced.
+oldStr: the string to be replaced

-newStr: the string after the replacement.
+newStr: the replacement string

-The string after the replace operation.
+The string after replacement

 tail_replace_string_field(search, replace, all)

-search: the string to be replaced.
+search: the string to be replaced

-replace: the string after the replacement.
+replace: the replacement string

 NoteIf you do not need to replace all matched strings, use the

-The string after the replace operation.
+The string after replacement

 str_strip(string_val, charSet)

-string_val: the original string.
+string_val: the original string

 str_strip(`name`, 'ab').
-In this example, if the name is axbzb, xbz is returned.
+If name=axbzb, xbz is returned.

-Convert strings to lowercase letters
+Convert a string to lowercase

 str_lower(value)